National Museum of Norway: New building

-The Art Industry Museum closed on 16 October 2016 due to preparations for the relocation into the new National Museum.

-The New National Museum at Vestbanen
+A cohesive new building was a precondition for establishment of the National Museum in 2003, by which time the facilities housing the other museums destined to be consolidated there had all been determined to be too small.

+Architecture competitions for expansion at Tullinløkka were previously held in 1972 and 1995 but were inconclusive.

 In the spring of 2008 the government decided that the new building for the National Museum would be located at Vestbanen in place of the old Oslo West Station train station at Aker Brygge.
 It was originally planned to open in 2020.
 In November 2010 the German architecture company Kleihues + Schuwerk won the international architecture competition with the project Forum Artis.

-A cohesive new building was one of the preconceptions for the establishment of the National Museum in 2003.
-Just ten years after Norway's first public art museum was completed, the museum's administration realized the National Gallery's building was too small, other museum buildings were also in need of bigger more satisfactory premises.
-The same thing goes for all the exhibitions of the National Museum: Art Industry Museum, the Architecture Museum, and the Museum for Contemporary Art.

-Architecture competitions for expansion at Tullinløkka were previously held in 1972 and 1995 but didn't lead to anything.

 In spring 2012 the pre-project was completed and delivered to the culture department.
 The government presented the project on 22 March 2013 with a price of approximately 5.3 billion Norwegian kroner.
 On 6 June 2013 the Stortinget decreed the new building to be within a cost frame of 5,327 billion kroner.

-The new National Museum will have an exhibition area of 13,000 m2 and will be the largest art museum in the Nordic Countries.

-The National Museum and Statbygg have together established the information centre Mellomstasjonen.
-Up until the museum opens you can get to know the building project and the plans for the new museum, as well as participate in breakfast meetings, artist's discussions and many other things.